-- Terms explicitly referring to hemorrhage, hematoma, bleeding, ecchymosis, purpura, petechiae, treatment for hematoma/bleeding/hemorrhage, and rupture of blood vessels, including the heart and its chambers. - PT Blood urine was included in Haemorrhage terms (excl laboratory terms) (SMQ), and in Haemorrhage laboratory terms (SMQ), although it could be interpreted as a laboratory test only without stating explicitly that blood was present in urine. - This term is usually used in order to describe the finding of blood in urine. - Note: Coders should have chosen PT Blood urine present if the intent was to code blood being present in the urine (macroscopically even without test).
+- Included: - Terms explicitly referring to hemorrhage, hematoma, bleeding, ecchymosis, purpura, petechiae, treatment for hematoma/bleeding/hemorrhage, and rupture of blood vessels, including the heart and its chambers. - PT Blood urine was included in Haemorrhage terms (excl laboratory terms) (SMQ), and in Haemorrhage laboratory terms (SMQ), although it could be interpreted as a laboratory test only without stating explicitly that blood was present in urine. - o This term is usually used in order to describe the finding of blood in urine.

-- Terms referring to gastrointestinal obstructions - Terms referring to ulcers and perforations without explicit mentioning of bleeding - Normal values of laboratory test terms, except PT Blood urine because it could be a sign of blood in urine instead of only an unqualified investigational term (see above) - Hemorrhagic fever terms (e.g., PT Bolivian haemorrhagic fever) as they are of infectious etiology and are not related to adverse drug reactions - PT Cardiac tamponade, because the PT Pericardial haemorrhage is already included in this SMQ and sufficiently describes this event
+- Terms referring to gastrointestinal obstructions - Terms referring to ulcers and perforations without explicit mentioning of bleeding - Normal values of laboratory test terms, except PT Blood urine because it could be a sign of blood in urine instead of only an unqualified investigational term (see above) - Hemorrhagic fever terms as they are of infectious etiology and are not related to adverse drug reactions